rpgeek/codec/README.md

 # codec
-Python implementation of convolutional and turbo encoder/decoder
+Python implementation of encoder/decoder for convolutional and turbo codes